microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

 ## Step 2 : Run workflow
 Running a workflow in model conversion is the core step that transform the pre-built ML model into an optimized and quantized onnx model.

 ### 1. Open Your Model Project
 - Ensure that the model project is open.
 If it isn't, navigate to File -> Open Folder in VS Code to open the model project.

 ### 2. Review Workflow Configuration
-- Navigate to primary sider bar 'Model Lab'-> 'workflow'
+- Navigate to primary sider bar `Models`-> `Conversion`
 - Click the workflow template to view the conversion recipe.
 ![Run Panel](./Images/Run.png)

     #### Conversion